GemHunt/lighting-augmentation/README.md

 Check out the video on YouTube

+**Repo Goals**
-This repo is to demonstrate using Arduino controlled LED lighting to augment deep learning models.
+* To demonstrate using Arduino controlled LED lighting to augment deep learning models
+* To show how this is very simple, quick, and low cost unsupervised method of grouping 3D surfaces
+* To find ways to make this process better

-This works awesome.
-The first time I used this got 100% accuracy determining head vs tails on a 1000 images of different coins(same design) with no manual training.
+With the current data set this gets 98-100% accuracy determining head vs tails on a 1000 different coins(same design) with no manual training.

 **To reproduce the results using Nvidia DIGITS:**
 * Download the dataset: http://www.gemhunt.com/cents.tar